vertica/client-application-examples/ADO.NET/README.md

 ```

 :information_source: Note that the sample app produces binaries for multiple target .NET versions: .NET 6.0, .NET Core 3.1, and .NET Framework 4.6.2 (Windows only).
 The above example only shows .NET 6.0.

-:warning: When using Linux, if you run into permissions issues you can run `dotnet build` and other commands with `sudo`.